Johnng007/Live-Forensicator/Windows/README.md

 * Run the script as an administrator to get value.<br>

 * Forensicator Activities may be flagged by IDS or IPS Solutions so take note.<br>
-  The results are outputed in nice looking html files with an index file. <br>

-* You can find all extracted Artifacts in the script's working directory.
+* The results are output in nice-looking html files with an index file, You can find all extracted Artifacts in the script's working directory.

-* <p>Forensicator Has the ability to Search through all the folders within a system looking for files with similar extensions as well known Ransomwares, Albeit this     search takes long but its helpful if the Alert you recieved is related to a Ransomware attack, Use the -RANSOMWARE Parameter to invoke this.</p>
+* <p>Forensicator Can Search through all the folders within a system looking for files with similar extensions as well-known Ransomware, this     search takes a long but is helpful if the Alert you received is related to a Ransomware attack, Use the -RANSOMWARE Parameter to invoke this.</p>

-* <p>Forensictor can capture network traffic using netsh trace, this is useful when your investigation has to do with asset communicating with known malicious IPs,       this way you can parse the pcapng file to wireshark and examine for C&C servers.
-By Defult i set the capture to take 120secs</p>
+* <p>Forensictor can capture network traffic using netsh trace, this is useful when your investigation has to do with assets communicating with known malicious IPs,       this way you can parse the pcapng file to Wireshark and examine for C&C servers.
+By default, I set the capture to take 120secs</p>

-* <p>Sometimes it may be paramount to maintain the integrity of the Artifacts, where lawyers may argue that it might have been compromised on transit to your lab.
+* <p>Sometimes it may be paramount to maintain the integrity of the Artifacts, where lawyers may argue that they might have been compromised in transit to your lab.
-  Forensicator can now encrypt the Artifact with a unique randomely generated key using AES algorithm, you can specify this by using the -ENCRYPTED parameter.
+  Forensicator can now encrypt the Artifact with a unique randomly generated key using the AES algorithm, you can specify this by using the -ENCRYPTED parameter.
 You can   decrypt it at will anywhere anytime even with another copy of Forensicator, just keep your key safe.
 This task is performed by the FileCryptography.psm1 file</p>

-* <p>Forensictor looks out for suspicious activities within the Event Log, it has a long list of malicious executables, and powershell commands which it queries the event log against.</p>
+* <p>Forensictor looks out for suspicious activities within the Event Log, it has a long list of malicious executables, and PowerShell commands which it queries the event log against.</p>

 ## 🔥 What Forensicator Grabs
 ```bash